RedAuburn/batch-colourise-and-transfer-colour/README.md

  -proper gui

- -one day maybe use DeOldify locally instead of using API (far away)
+ -one day maybe run DeOldify locally instead of using API (far away)